nvi-inc/fs-vgos/fs-vgos.md

 The offsets should be small (GPS typically ± a few tens of microseconds, PPS typically ± a few tens of nanoseconds) and the DOT times should be the same the FS log timestamps, within a about 0.1 seconds.
-If the third field of 'dot' output is present (i.e., for the new server), all of the RDBEs must have the same value.
+The third field of 'dot' output is the VDIF epoch.
+All RDBEs must have the same value, (33 in this case).

+> For old server, the VDIF epoch not displayed

-If any of the DOT times are not correct, the ones that are wrong must be set with 'fmset'.
+**If any of the DOT times are not correct**, the ones that are wrong must be set with 'fmset'.
 To do this from the FS console, press `<Control><Shift>T` to start `fmset`, or type